Our Lab Members

 Christianne Hoey, MSc

 Christianne completed her BMSc at the University of Western Ontario in Medical Sciences, graduating with distinction.
 Christianne began her MSc in September with the Department of Medical Biophysics at the University of Toronto.
-She is thrilled to be a part of the Liu Lab team at Sunnybrook Research Institute.
+She was thrilled to be a part of the Liu Lab team at Sunnybrook Research Institute.
 For her masters project she investigated how a certain microRNA implicated in many cancers, is involved in conferring a treatment-resistant phenotype in prostate cancer, leading to cancer recurrence and poor patient outcomes.
 She is now working in clinical trials at Women's College Hospital.

 Seville completed her BSc in Honours Biochemistry at the University of Waterloo.
 She workied with the Liu Lab for an eight month co-op term analyzing clinical samples for the lab’s biobanking programs.
 She also investigated role of microRNA in radiation response and the phenotypic variations in radiation resistant cells.
 Outside of the lab, Seville enjoys horseback riding and skiing.